-- · reassurance to the casualty
+- reassurance to the casualty

-- clear instruction
+- clear instructions

 - consideration of self-preservation

-- effective use of the aids
+- effective use of the aid

-- effective rescue of person to safety on each occasion
+- effective rescue of person to safety

-- person secured at the point of safety on each occasion.
+- person secured at the point of safety.

 - 1. Use a range of aids suitable for performing a reach rescue that may be available in various water environments (e.g. branch, clothing, pool cleaning pole). - 2.
 Demonstrate what can happen if self-preservation is not considered. - 3.
 Reach rescues can be practised on dry land before entering the water.